Committees on Ministry

 Who serves on a COM?

-The committee is comprised of six members (laity and clergy), as well as the Association Moderator, Vice Moderator, Scribe, and a representative of our Conference Ministry Staff.
+The committee is comprised of members (laity and clergy), as well as the Association leadership, and a representative of our Conference Ministry Staff as is prescribed in that Association's bylaws.

 Who makes up the COMs in the Hawai‘i Conference?